-On January 27, 2017, the Company entered into a loan and pledge agreement (the 'Loan and Pledge Agreement') with a financial institution ('Financial Institution 2'').
+On January 27, 2017, the Company entered into a loan and pledge agreement (the 'Loan and Pledge Agreement') with a financial institution ('Financial Institution 2").
 The Loan and Pledge Agreement provides for a committed revolving credit line of \$16.0 million and an uncommitted revolving credit line of \$4.0 million.
-The Loan and Pledge Agreement was amended on March 30, 2018 to extend the termination date of the Loan and Pledge Agreement from March 31, 2018 to March 31, 2020, of which the Company paid closing fees of \$16 thousand.
-No other provisions of the Loan and Pledge Agreement was amended.
-As of June 30, 2018, no amount under the Loan and Pledge Agreement was outstanding.
+The Loan and Pledge Agreement was amended on March 30, 2018 to extend the termination date of the Loan and Pledge Agreement from March 31, 2018 to March 31, 2020, in connection with which the Company paid closing fees of \$16 thousand.
+No other provisions of the Loan and Pledge Agreement were amended at that time.
+The Loan and Pledge Agreement was further amended on August 24, 2018 to permit the Company to incur indebtedness owed to a foreign subsidiary in an aggregate amount not to exceed \$66.0 million, which amount is subordinated to any amounts outstanding under the Loan and Pledge Agreement.
+As of September 30, 2018, no debt was outstanding under the Loan and Pledge Agreement, however, the standby letters of credit outstanding with Financial Institution 2 are deducted from the total revolving credit line.